MichaelSchneeberger/rxbp/README.md

-RxPy backpressure extension
+RxPy back-pressure extension
 ===========================

-An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that takes the idea of backpressure a bit further.
+An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that takes the idea of back pressure a bit further.

 Creating backpressured observables
 ----------------------------------

-- to_backpressure - create the backpressured observable from a normal rx observable
+- 'to_backpressure' - create the back-pressured observable from a normal rx observable

 Transforming backpressured observables
 --------------------------------------

-- flat_map
+- 'flat_map'
-- map
+- 'map'
-- pairwise
+- 'pairwise'
-- to_observable
+- 'to_observable'

-Filtering backpressured observables
+Filtering back-pressured observables
 --------------------------------------

-- first
+- 'first'

-Combining backpressured observables
+Combining back-pressured observables
 --------------------------------------

-- window - windows another backpressured observable via is_lower and is_higher functions and elements from this backpressured observable
+- 'window' - windows another back-pressured observable via is_lower and is_higher functions and elements from this back-pressured observable
-- zip
+- 'zip'

 Example
 -------

-Performing operations on hot observables with backpressure results in better memory handling.
+Performing operations on hot observables with back-pressure results in better memory handling.

 ```python